 Pratt (2008) performed a study in which he surveyed qualitative researchers who had published in top-tier organizational journals.
 He found that these researchers felt their work was being evaluated unfairly.
 The reviewers of these journals were perceived as unqualified to assess qualitative research and that they judged qualitative research by quantitative standards.
-The standards for proving the validity of the results was therefore too high and many researchers found themselves having to write increasingly longer works, include more data, and provide more quantitative content than should be required for a qualitative work.
+The standards for proving the validity of the results was, therefore, too high, and many researchers found themselves having to write increasingly longer works, include more data, and provide more quantitative content than should be required for a qualitative work.

 There are certain standards by which qualitative and quantitative research can both be evaluated, such as contribution to theory, excellent writing, and a clearly defined, appropriate methodology (Pratt, 2008).
 However, while the goals of qualitative research may be agreed upon, the means of assessing methodology and quality are not, and there still exists the problem of publication barriers.
 Pratt (2008) suggests making qualitative submissions more palatable to reviewers by either mimicking the style of a quantitative submission or including quantitative content.
 Another suggestion he provides is to make journal publishing more qualitative-friendly by training reviewers in qualitative methods.

 It was mentioned earlier that non-researchers reading journal articles may have difficulty comprehending the methodology found in research, regardless of what the methodology is.
-However, quantitative methodologies in particular may be difficult for practitioners to understand as they are not trained in advanced statistics.
+However, quantitative methodologies, in particular, may be difficult for practitioners to understand as they are not trained in advanced statistics.
 As Hutchison and Lovell explain, “professionals require at least intermediate-level statistics to adequately comprehend most of the published research” (2004, p.
 396), and current trends show that a necessity for even more advanced statistical knowledge is becoming more common.
 Kezar (2000) found that practitioners value journal articles which have accessible language and are easy to read, which qualitative research and its emphasis on words over numbers may be able to satisfy.
 With qualitative research perhaps more reader-friendly, researchers working to establish criteria for assessing its quality, and qualitative articles becoming more prevalent in journals, it appears that qualitative research is becoming more valuable in the social sciences.

 Mixed Methods Research

 The merits of both qualitative and quantitative methodologies have been discussed and qualitative research specifically has been discussed in regard to its measurement of quality.
 The two methodologies have been presented so far in this paper as they are found in the scholarly world of the social sciences: completely separate from each other.
 The quantitative versus qualitative debate is centered on the notion that these two methods in research must be polarized.
-The debate has gone on so long, with researchers fiercely defending each side, that this polarization has become normal.
+The debate has continued for so long, with researchers fiercely defending each side, that this polarization has become normal.
 However, there exist researchers who wish to break up this polarization and bring the two sides together.

 Ercikan and Roth (2006) argue that polarization between the two methodologies is unreasonable considering both qualitative and quantitative phenomena can be found everywhere in research and nature.
 The authors provide some commonplace examples which show both the quantitative and qualitative nature of certain phenomena.
 One example is the notion of commodity found in political economy.
-Both the qualitative value of the commodity must be defined, for example as grain, cloth, etc., as well as the quantitative value of price measurement or the exchange value of the commodity.
+Both the qualitative value of the commodity must be defined, for example, as grain, cloth, etc., as well as the quantitative value of price measurement or the exchange value of the commodity.